Legoclones/uscybergames-writeups/hidden-wisdom/README.md

 <img src="triage.png">

-Since a game name wasn't provided, we can assum the solution does not lie in reversing/decoding the data in the TCP packets.
+Since a game name wasn't provided, we can assume the solution does not lie in reversing/decoding the data in the TCP packets.
 So, the flag must be in another field.
 Turns out, the flag can be found by looking at the packet time stamps.